-Stress and diet
+Stress and Diet

-The Nutrition Source, a nutrition reference based in the Department of Nutrition at the T. H. Chan School of Public Health at Harvard University, explains that stress can lead to behavioral changes that can impact eating habits:
+The Nutrition Source, a nutrition reference based in the Department of Nutrition at the T. H. Chan School of Public Health at Harvard University, explains that stress can lead to behavioral changes that may impact eating habits:

 - During acute stress, adrenaline decreases appetite.